 Limited control over path-level redirection

-Strategy 5: Enable Multi-Tenancy (IOMAD) for True Multi URL Environments
+Strategy 5: Use Moodle Multi-Tenancy to Achieve True Multi URL Environments

 How It Works